MaoZiming/papers/Topics/10 - Edge Computing/tinyos.md

 <img width="288" alt="image" src="https://github.com/lynnliu030/os-prelim/assets/39693493/2ecada51-d8c0-4aa5-af93-26958388d6d5">

+TinyOS achieves high concurrency by allowing tasks and events to run in small, non-blocking chunks, which allows the system to handle multiple operations 'simultaneously' without needing a heavy-weight OS laye

 ## Compared
 > TinyOS: The problem we must tackle is strikingly similar to that of building efficient network interfaces, which also must maintain a large number of concurrent flows and juggle numerous outstanding events